sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 # Streams

-SdsStreams are collections of sequentially occurring values indexed by a single property, typically time series data.
+SdsStreams are a container for sequential data of some type of sequentially occurring values indexed by a single property, typically time series data.
 You define SdsStreams to organize incoming data from another system into the OCS.
 To define an SdsStream, you must first define an SdsType, which defines the structure of the data you want to stream into a selected namespace.

 SDS stores collections of events and provides convenient ways to find and associate events.